adrienmarcos/adrienmarcos/README.md

 <div align="left">
   <h3>About me</h3>
   I'm a {backend and frontend} developer at <a href="https://www.ailog.com.br/">@Ailog Tecnologia</a>. <br/>
-  You can see below the technologies that I work and study the most and above my social media links✨.
+  You can see below the technologies that I work and study the most and my social media links above✨.
 Cya!
 </div>

 <br/>